cobelu/PiFlite/README.md

 ## VSC Advice

 * Rust-analyzer is stuck while collecting metadata
-  * `cargo check --workspace --message-format=json --manifest-path Cargo.toml --all-targets`
+  * `cargo check --workspace --manifest-path Cargo.toml --all-targets`
 * VSC has issues loading workspaces, so see `help/settings.json` for an example root-level settings file to go in a root-level `.vscode` directory

 ## Nix Advice